 The search of the VS Code is reimplemented with rust and powered by ripgrep.

-What will I be doing in my future posts?#what-will-i-be-doing-in-my-future-posts
+What will I be doing in my future posts?#

 The last system-level programming I wrote was C & C++ in college which frustrated me with pointers and dynamic memory allocation.
 Now that I’m getting my hands Rust’y, I don’t have to deal with dynamic memory allocation.
 As a beginner, Rust’s so fascinating like the Louvre Museum of France when I look from the outside.
 Can’t wait to see and explore its core!
 I’ll be talking about what I learned from the week with some problem-solving exercises.
 Watch out for my blog post, every Saturday.